nutanix-cloud-native/cluster-api-provider-nutanix/.github/ISSUE_TEMPLATE/bug_report.md

 /kind bug

 **What steps did you take and what happened:**

-[A clear and concise description of what the bug is.]
+_A clear and concise description of what the bug is and how has this been tested.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration_

 **What did you expect to happen:**

 **Anything else you would like to add:**

-[Miscellaneous information that will assist in solving the issue.]
+_Miscellaneous information that will assist in solving the issue._

 **Environment:**